VimCommando/jsrmx/readme.md

 3. `bundle` - bundles multiple JSON objects ito an NDJSON (newline-delimited JSON) series
 4. `unbundle` - unbundles an NDJSON series into a collection of separate JSON objects

+All command support the option:
+- `-d`, `--drop` - Drop output properties that match the comma-separated JSON paths

 ### merge

 ```sh